kukshaus/transcribe/STRIPE_SETUP.md

 # Stripe Payment Integration Setup Guide

-This guide will help you set up Stripe payment processing for token purchases in your transcriber application.
+This guide will help you set up Stripe payment processing for Bison Bucks purchases in your transcriber application.

 ## Prerequisites